-1. Necessity of Root Cause Analysis
+(1) Necessity of Root Cause Analysis

-As a result of the CPAAOB's inspections, it has been recognized that when a deficiency was detected in a QC review or periodic inspection, many audit firms only developed and took cosmetic improvement measures, without fully identifying the cause of the deficiency.
+With regard to audit firms that the CPAAOB conducted inspections of, it has been recognized that when a deficiency was detected in a review conducted by the JICPA in accordance with Article 46-9-2 of the Certified Public Accountants Act and Article 122 of the JICPA Rules (below, "QC review)" or periodic inspection, quite a few audit firms only took cosmetic improvement measures, without fully identifying the cause.

-Deficiencies identified in inspections may be only a part of deficiencies, which have not been identified yet.
+Deficiencies identified in inspections are discovered within the scope of investigations.
 It is likely that the audit firms have other undiscovered deficiencies arising from the same root causes.
-Moreover, there may be root causes that would invalidate the improvement measures implemented to cope with the direct causes of the deficiencies.
+Moreover, even if measures are implemented to address the direct causes of the deficiencies, they will only be effective temporarily, and similar deficiencies will occur again.
 Therefore, improvement measures developed only to cope with the direct causes, without any root cause analysis, would not be effective or sufficient for improving the quality control system of the entire firms, and would not lead to fundamental improvement; therefore, the quality of the audits by the audit firms would not be improved.

-On the contrary, taking perfunctory measures such as simply adding checklist items in response to individual deficiencies, for example, would lead to an increase in unnecessary and ineffective workload for professional staff to respond to the checklist and often prevent them from implementing an effective and efficient audit engagements.
+On the contrary, taking symptom-treating perfunctory measures such as simply adding checklist items in response to individual deficiencies, for example, would lead to an increase in unnecessary and ineffective workload for professional staff to respond to the checklist and often prevent them from implementing an effective and efficient audit engagements.